Flying Legends (July 13th & 14th, 2013)

 The fine people of Classic Wings also provide a different view on Duxford, offering pleasure flights in various classic aircraft such as the Tiger Moth, Harvard or Dragon Rapide.

 2015 also celebrates the 75th anniversary of the Battle of Britain.
 RAF Duxford played a central part in that particular piece of history.
 The RAF Fighter Command was divided into several groups stationed over England: 11 Group was stationed in the South East part and 12 Group covered the area further north, protecting the Midlands and London.
 Duxford controlled the southernmost corner of 12 Group's area.

-If you wish to skip a little British War history, you can click here to take you directly to the beginning of the actual show report.
+If you wish to skip a little British War history, you can scroll down to the beginning of the actual show report.

 With the European mainland falling into German hands, Hitler initially hoped in negotiating peace with Britain.
 Since England would never surrender, on July 11th , 1940, Grand Admiral Erich Raeder, Commander-in-Chief of the Kriegsmarine (German Navy), told Hitler that an invasion of Britain could only be contemplated as a last resort, and only after full air superiority had been achieved.

 The German Navy had been nearly crippled by the Norwegian Campaign, with many of its ships sunk or damaged, while the Royal Navy still had over 50 destroyers, 21 cruisers and eight battleships in the British Home Fleet.

 The only option seemed to use the Luftwaffe's dive bombers and torpedo bombers, which required air superiority to operate effectively.

 Hermann Göring was also confident that an aerial victory was possible.
 He was that "The bomber will always get through" and if attacks on military targets failed, the bombing of civilians could force the British government to surrender.